Beginner's Guides

 Booking vs. Airbnb: Commissions

-Both Airbnb and Booking.com charge hosts a rate per each booking they receive.
+Both Airbnb and Booking.com charge hosts a rate per booking they receive.
 So it’s crucial to understand how much you will pay in fees for using both sites.

 Booking.com vs. Airbnb: Host Payouts